Breaking Down the New SharePoint DLP Controls

 Two areas I wish could be customized, but was unable to do so, are Sensitivity Information Type Templates and notification e-mail messages.

 As a SharePoint administrator, you’re ultimately responsible for protecting all of the data in your SharePoint environment.
 And because DLP automates the ability for SharePoint to discover and restrict access to sensitive information, it’s a welcome feature in SharePoint Server 2016.
 Despite some of the drawbacks to the new DLP features in SharePoint Server 2016, and the fact that implementation can be time-consuming and cumbersome for large-scale SharePoint farms with 50-plus site collections, the wide array of built-in DLP policies, excellent communication features, and overall data protection effectiveness make DLP a feature that you should seriously consider implementing.

-Jasson Walker Jr. is a Microsoft Azure MCSA, holds CISSP, CEH, CPT, PMP certifications, and is president of Largo, Md.-based cFocus Software Inc., which provides SharePoint development, business process automation, software development, business intelligence, cybersecurity, and cloud integration services to federal government and commercial clients.
+Jasson Walker Jr. is a Microsoft Azure MCSE, holds CISSP, CEH, CPT, PMP certifications, and is president of Largo, Md.-based cFocus Software Inc., which automates Risk Management Framework (RMF) compliance, and provides Microsoft Azure, Office 365, and SharePoint services.